-During the Bataan Memorial Death March, you will experience miles & miles of high desert!
-Learn more about the course below!
+During the Bataan Memorial Death March, you will experience miles & miles of high desert.
+Learn more about the course below.

 On the 26.2-mile course, the route proceeds northwest from Water Point 4/8, circling a small mountain known as Mineral Hill.
 Returning to Water Station 4/8, marchers travel south along the paved road covered earlier in the route.
 The course then veers west along dirt and sand trails, coming up the backside of the White Sands community and returning to the finish line.

-The area know as the “Sand Pit,” featuring deep sand, comes after Water Station 9.
+The area known as the “Sand Pit,” featuring deep sand, comes after Water Station 9.
 But, be aware, the dirt trails elsewhere along the route can be sandy and dusty as well.
 This is particularly true of the stretch between Water Station 1 and Water Station 3.

 “I’ve done 17 marathons – this was unreal.
 I wasn’t prepared for the sand.”